linode/docs/docs/guides/kubernetes/kubernetes-security-best-practice/index.md

 ## User and Permission Management with Role-Based Access Control (RBAC).

- after your application is safely deployed to the cluster, user authentication and authorization are the next steps: who has access to the cluster and what permissions they have.
-In case of an attack, or if you want to manage the permissions that your cluster users have.
+ After your application is safely deployed to the cluster, user authentication and authorization are the next steps to securing your cluster.
+Who has access to the cluster and what permissions do they have.
+In the event of an attack or if you want to manage the permissions that your cluster users have, you must handle user authentication and authorization.
 With these user profiles, what can the attacker do if they gain access to them, and what permissions do they have?
 It is now important to manage users and permissions and keep privileges as restrictive as possible.

 You can use RBAC to determine who has access to the Kubernetes API and what rights they have.
 Normally, RBAC is enabled by default on Kubernetes 1.6 and later (later on some hosted Kubernetes providers).
 Because Kubernetes mixes authorization controllers, enabling RBAC necessitates the deactivation of the traditional Attribute Based Access Control (ABAC).
 When using RBAC, namespace-specific rights should be preferred over cluster-wide permissions.
 Even when debugging, do not give cluster administrator privileges.
 Granting access only when necessary for your specific situation is safer.